dapr/docs/daprdocs/content/en/operations/hosting/self-hosted/self-hosted-with-docker.md

 ---
 type: docs
-title: "Run Dapr in self-hosted mode with Docker"
+title: "How-To: Run Dapr in self-hosted mode with Docker"
 linkTitle: "Run with Docker"
 weight: 20000
 description: "How to deploy and run Dapr in self-hosted mode using Docker"